 Some parents are looking for more information on a natural death, without euthanasia, which is also an option.
 We offer education on the natural death process and guidance on the stages of dying.
 It is good to know that dying does not cause pain, however determining if this is the right path for you and your beloved animal takes support and we offer that.
-An at home consultation is suggested whereby the entire family is requested to attend.
+A home consultation is required, whereby the entire family is requested to attend.
+A great resource for animal hospice, palliative care and understanding the animal dying experience is BrightHaven Animal Sanctuary.

 Going within and seeking guidance can also be supportive.
 Travelling the path of least regrets can be a challenge, but it is possible with professional and compassionate support.